-By now, all of Chicago knows Loyola’s Cinderella story: the no-name 11-seed, projected to lose in the first round of the NCAA tournament, who rolled through Miami and Tennessee on their way to a second weekend of gameplay.
+By now, all of Chicago knows Loyola’s Cinderella story: the no-name 11-seed, projected to lose in the first round of the NCAA tournament, which rolled through Miami and Tennessee on its way to a second weekend of gameplay.

 But despite having landed their first ticket to the Sweet 16 since 1985, at a Monday press conference, the Ramblers were sharing a cramped gym with the practicing Loyola women’s volleyball team.
 At one point, a stray ball even hit guard Ben Richardson in the head.

 “That’s going on the bloopers,” said the six-foot-three senior.

 The scene encapsulated the absurdity of the ascendant 2018 Ramblers.
 In terms of infrastructure, Loyola pales in comparison to power-conference hoops schools DePaul and Northwestern.
 This fall, the Blue Demons moved into a new, $173 million court near McCormick Place; likewise, Northwestern’s Welsh-Ryan arena is undergoing a $110 million renovation.
 The Ramblers, on the other hand, practice where they play home games: the 4,963-seat Gentile Arena.
 It’s Loyola’s only gym, shared by its men’s and women’s basketball and volleyball teams.

 No matter.
 DePaul and Northwestern won a combined 26 games this winter.
 Loyola has won 30, and is hoping for two more this weekend.